 - Rheumatology Grand Rounds (Tuesday mornings at 8am)

-- Musculoskeletal Radiology (1st and 3rd Mondays in place of core curriculum)
+- Musculoskeletal Radiology (1st and 3rd Mondays at 8am, virtual)

 Rheumatology Grand Rounds